 This morning we continue our journey through the Daintree to Cape Tribulation, a headland named by Lieutenant James Cook after his ship struck the Great Barrier Reef in 1770.
 After a stroll along the beach and a cup of tea, we'll continue north and tackle the infamous Bloomfield Track.
-Impassable during the Wet Season, the track passes through some wild country and should only be tackled by 4WD vehicles.
-There are numerous steep climbs through the rainforest and several creek crossings to negotiate, so sit back and enjoy the scenery as your experienced tour driver does the hard work.
+Impassable during the wet season, the track passes through some wild country and should only be tackled by 4WD vehicles.
+There are numerous steep climbs through the rainforest and several creek crossings to negotiate, so sit back and enjoy the scenery as your experienced tour driver does the hard work!

-Once we’re across the Bloomfield River we'll visit Bloomfield Falls before lunch at the Lion’s Den Hotel, one of QLD’s oldest bush pubs.
+Once across the Bloomfield River we'll visit Bloomfield Falls before lunch at the Lion’s Den Hotel, one of QLD’s oldest bush pubs.
 We then depart for Cooktown, where Lieutenant Cook beached the Endeavour for repairs after hitting the reef.
-Upon our arrival we'll enjoy a town tour including Grassy Hill lookout, the James Cook Museum and Cooktown Botanic Gardens.
-We then check in to the 4-star Sovereign Resort Hotel for our overnight stay.
-(B,L,D)
+Upon our arrival we'll enjoy a town tour including the James Cook Museum, Cooktown Botanic Gardens and the Grassy Hill lookout.

-Arriving back in Laura we enjoy lunch and a visit to the Quinkan Cultural Centre.
+Later on we enjoy lunch and a visit to the Quinkan Cultural Centre.
 We then travel through the grassy plains and woodlands of Rinyirru (Lakefield) National Park, tackling several creek crossings along the way.
 We'll stop at Kalpowar on the Normanby River for afternoon tea, followed by a visit to Red Lily Lagoon, home to a vast array of flora and fauna.
 Admire the tall lotus lily with its spectacular pink flowers and dense yellow stamens, and keep an eye out for Brolgas and Sarus cranes striding through the lilies searching for sedge tubers.

 Today enjoy a breathtaking helicopter flight over Rinyirru (Lakefield).
 Board our exclusively chartered Bell Jet Ranger and fly over swamps, plains and forests before following the Kennedy River to Princess Charlotte Bay.
 You’ll spot crocodiles, pigs, cattle and all sorts of other wildlife on this mesmerising flight.
 It really is the only way to get a true appreciation of the area and adds a great perspective of Cape York Peninsula.

 This morning we join Western Cape Eco Tours for a cruise on the Embley River.
 Explore diverse wildlife habitat, learn about local culture and keep an eye out for some big salt water crocodiles!
 Our skipper will also provide a detailed insight into Weipa's bauxite mining industry.
 Afterwards, we’ll visit the Western Cape Cultural Centre which showcases the history of Weipa and its surrounding communities.
-The centre enjoys an enviable location overlooking the bay, so it’s a great place for a picnic lunch.
+The centre enjoys an enviable location overlooking the bay, so it’s also a great place for a picnic lunch.

 Today we venture to the northernmost point on the Australian Mainland, a Cape traveller’s ultimate destination.
 The walking track commences at Pajinka and requires a good level of fitness, but is well worth the effort!
 Get your picture taken next to the iconic signpost and soak up the views of the Torres Strait as your guide fills you in on the history of the area.

-Upon our arrival on Thursday Island, we’ll enjoy a tour with a local expert before the short ferry trip across to Friday Island, home to Kazu Pearls.
-Here we enjoy an authentic seafood lunch and comprehensive farm tour, learning about the cultivation, seeding and harvesting of the oyster.
-You’ll also have the chance to purchase some of their exquisite pearl jewellery.
+We then take the short ferry trip across to Friday Island, home to Kazu Pearls.
+Here we enjoy a pearl demonstration and a visit to the pearl farm shop where we will have the opportunity to purchase some of their exquisite pearl jewellery.

-This morning we catch a ferry across to Horn Island and enjoy a tour of this once prominent WWII air base.
-After lunch we visit the Torres Strait Heritage Museum before boarding our QANTAS flight back to Cairns, arriving in time for lunch.
+This morning we catch a ferry across to Horn Island and enjoy a tour of this once prominent WWII air base before visiting the Torres Strait Heritage Museum.
+We then board our QANTAS flight back to Cairns, arriving in time for lunch.